aarondall/MatroidActivities-M2/README.md

 # MatroidActivities-M2
-A package for working with external and internal activities of ordered matroids in Macaulay2, it is the companion code to the article [Internally Perfect Matroids](https://arxiv.org/abs/1510.04532).
+A package originally made for working with external and internal activities of ordered matroids in Macaulay2, it is the companion code to the article [Internally Perfect Matroids](https://arxiv.org/abs/1510.04532).
+It now includes a number of methods for working with unordered matroids.

 ## Functionality
 Version 0.2 of `MatroidActivities` greatly expands on Version 0.1.
 There are new methods for computing with both matroids and ordered matroids.
 The new functionality includes: